mnmlstc/core/docs/algorithm.rst

    to *value*.
 The first version uses ``operator ==``.
 The second uses the provided binary predicate *bp*.

-   :returns: Forward iterator to the start of the discovered sequence of the
+   :returns: ForwardIterator to the start of the discovered sequence of the
              end of *range* if no such sequence was found.
    :requires: *range* must provide ForwardIterators